cutaway-security/ics-summit-2025-osint-workshop/task9.md

 6. Note any results in your personnel tracking document.

-7. Review the `Browser` tab and locate other modules with `email` in the name.
+7. Review the `Browse` tab and locate other modules with `email` in the name.
 Click on each and review contents.

 8. Note any results in your personnel tracking document.